Real Estate Appraisals: A Primer

-The majority of the participants are quite familiar.
-The most recognizable entity in the transaction is the real estate agent.
-Next, the mortgage company provides the money necessary to bankroll the exchange.
-And ensuring all requirements of the sale are completed and that a clear title transfers from the seller to the purchaser is the title company.
+Practically all the participants are quite familiar.
+The most familiar face in the exchange is the real estate agent.
+Then, the lender provides the financial capital necessary to bankroll the deal.
+And the title company ensures that all details of the sale are completed and that a clear title passes to the buyer from the seller.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-To ascertain the true status of the property, it's our responsibility to first perform a thorough inspection.
-We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really are there and are in the shape a reasonable buyer would expect them to be.
-To make sure the stated square footage has not been misrepresented and convey the layout of the house, the inspection often includes creating a sketch of the floorplan.
-Most importantly, we identify any obvious amenities - or defects - that would affect the value of the property.
+To determine an accurate status of the property, it's our duty to first perform a thorough inspection.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are present and are in the shape a reasonable buyer would expect them to be.
+To make sure the stated square footage is accurate and describe the layout of the house, the inspection often includes creating a sketch of the floorplan.
+Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the property.

 Replacement Cost

-This is where the appraiser uses information on local building costs, the cost of labor and other elements to derive how much it would cost to replace the property being appraised.
-This figure commonly sets the upper limit on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where we analyze information on local construction costs, labor rates and other factors to derive how much it would cost to build a property comparable to the one being appraised.
+This estimate usually sets the maximum on what a property would sell for.
+It's also the least used predictor of value.

 Analyzing Comparable Sales

 Appraisers get to know the subdivisions in which they appraise.
-They innately understand the value of specific features to the residents of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
-Using knowledge of the value of certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+They innately understand the value of specific features to the people of that area.
+Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate in question.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.

-An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-At Blue Ridge Appraisal Co., L.L.C., we are experts in knowing the value of real estate features in Staunton and Staunton City County neighborhoods.
-The sales comparison approach to value is commonly awarded the most weight when an appraisal is for a home sale.
+In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+At Blue Ridge Appraisal Co., L.L.C., we are experts in knowing the worth of real estate features in Staunton and Staunton City County neighborhoods.
+The sales comparison approach to value is commonly given the most consideration when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use a third method of valuing a house.
-In this situation, the amount of revenue the real estate yields is factored in with other rents in the area for comparable properties to determine the current value.
+In the case of income producing properties - rental houses for example - we may use a third approach to value.
+In this scenario, the amount of income the property yields is factored in with other rents in the area for comparable properties to give an indicator of the current value.

-Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-It is important to note that while this amount is probably the strongest indication of what a property is worth, it may not be the price at which the property closes.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-The bottom line is, an appraiser from Blue Ridge Appraisal Co., L.L.C. will help you discover the most fair and balanced property value, so you can make wise real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+Note: While the appraised value is probably the most accurate indication of what a house is worth, it probably will not be the final sales price.
+Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
+At the end of the day, an appraiser from Blue Ridge Appraisal Co., L.L.C. will guarantee you discover the most accurate property value, so you can make wise real estate decisions.

 Got a Question?